-Although many still await the 'definition of the STR problem', it was the consensus of the STR Work Group and the voters that unregulated vacation rentals and codification of the legality of them as they currently operate, was a non-starter.
+Although many still await the 'definition of the STR problem', it was the consensus of the STR Work Group that unregulated vacation rentals and codification of the legality of them as they currently operate, was a non-starter.
 As a group, we strove for a middle ground that would accomplish the most good for the community while doing the least harm to property owners, business owners and town finances.
 That has always been the goal of Nantucket Together and I believe we have worked with our fellow STRWG members to put forward a set of integrated bylaws that:

 We also support: